 Alternative Pathways to a Professional Teaching License in CTE

-Individuals that already hold a Bachelor's degree in a CTE related content area and have been hired by a local education agency (LEA) can earn a professional teaching license in one of our Career and Technical Education content areas though our Residency Licensure Program that is aligned with Graduate Certificate in Middle and Secondary Teaching Program.
+Individuals that already hold a Bachelor's degree in a CTE related content area and have been hired by a local education agency (LEA) can earn a professional teaching license in one of our Career and Technical Education content areas though our Residency Licensure Program that is aligned with Graduate Certificate in Career & Technical Education Program.

 Individuals that have been hired by a local education agency (LEA) under the CTE Restricted License may enroll as a non-degree seeking undergraduate student and complete the necessary coursework for your LEA to recommend you for licensure.